 The standard is used as the private flag of the reigning Prince, but it is still a private symbol that is inherited and passed on unchanged.

-Better, in terms of signaling individuality, is the use of the “badge” – a temporary (as in not necessarily passed on to the next generation) symbol pointing to a specific individual.
+Better, in terms of signaling individuality, is the use of the “badge” – a temporary symbol pointing to a specific individual.
 In my own case I have chosen the Crocus crowned by a Princely crown and flanked with the two letters “F” and “P” for “Frei Princeps”.
 The crocus points to the Princely standard and the text from Isaiah 35: “The desert and the parched land will be glad; the wilderness will rejoice and blossom.
 Like the crocus.”
-Even though the crocus is a direct reference to the standard, it is used exclusively by myself as a personal symbol:
+Even though the crocus is a direct reference to the standard, it is used exclusively by myself as one of several personal heraldic symbols.

-The symbol of the crocus, and the motto (and promise) Le Printemps Retournera – “Spring Returns”, act as my personal envoys in the world.
+The symbol of the crocus, and the motto (and promise) “Spring Returns”, act as my personal envoys in the world.
 Using them embroidered on clothing, as ornaments on personal effects etc creates a larger sphere of “I” around the person.
 Naturally this is of primary importance to celebrities and royalty.

 As mentioned previously, symbols of self-fashioning have an accumulative effect.
 By layering heraldic devices, peacocks, crocuses and mottos I can create a more solid sense of the public persona of the Prince of Lorenzburg.